Road Safety and the Elderly / Older Road Users

 - Ageing also manifests in a decline or slowing down of movements, a decline in muscle strength, a decline in the finely tuned coordination, and a particularly strong decline in the ability to adapt to sudden changes in bodily position.

-- In traffic where there is pressure of time and the necessity of dividing one's attention, this can have negative road safety consequences.
+- In traffic where there is the pressure of time and the necessity of dividing one's attention, this can have negative road safety consequences.

 - Sudden movements more rapidly cause loss of balance and falling among the elderly.